Apache Atlas is an open source metadata management and governance system designed to help you easily find, organize, and manage data assets.

 - Sqoop - A tool designed for efficiently transferring bulk data between Apache Hadoop and structured datastores such as relational databases.

 - Storm - An open source distributed realtime computation system.
+Apache Storm has multiple use cases like real time analytics, continuous computation, ETL etc.

 However, like any other open source tool—it is made by engineers for engineers, and thus quite technical to set-up, use and leverage it’s capabilities.
 Make sure you’ve got a band of engineers and time at your disposal to set this up.